Gloucester History Trust CIO is the registered charity that runs the annual Gloucester History Festival.

 - Mailchimp (used to maintain our mailing list for those who have opted to join it)

-- Gloucester City Council (who provide our main ticketing service)
+- Stripe and Eventbrite (who provide our ticketing services)

 Any such companies are acting as approved data processors for Gloucester History Trust.
 We make sure, as far as we are able, that anyone who provides a service for the Gloucester History Trust meets the requirements of GDPR.